Human Rights Complaints

 Inquiring at the Yukon Human Rights Commission

 Anyone is free to contact the Commission at any time to learn more about human rights law in Yukon.
 This includes an individual who feels that they have experienced discrimination, an organization seeking to learn more about human rights, or an individual or organization that has had a complaint filed against them.
-Commission staff are neutral, and will provide assistance to both Complainants and Respondents.
+Commission staff are neutral and will help both complainants and respondents.

 Responding to a Complaint

-If a human rights complaint has been filed against you or your organization, this means that someone has alleged that you or your organization discriminated against or harassed them based on a personal characteristic (or “ground”) protected by the Yukon Human Rights Act.
+If a human rights complaint has been filed against you or your organization, this means that someone has alleged that you or your organization discriminated against or harassed them based on a personal characteristic (or “prohibited ground”) protected by the Yukon Human Rights Act (the “Act”).
+The person or organization against whom the complaint is filed is called “the Respondent”.

-The Director of Human Rights is responsible for the complaints process.
-The Director does not take sides in a dispute, and provides impartial service to both parties.
+The Director of Human Rights (the “Director”) is responsible for the Complaint Process.
+The Director does not take sides in a dispute and provides impartial service to both parties.
 The Director is required to:

 What does it mean to settle a complaint?

-Although the opportunity for settlement is offered to the party after the Respondent is notified of the complaint, the parties are free to settle a complaint at any stage in the complaint process.
+Resolution may be reached at any time.
+Although the opportunity for settlement is offered to each party after the Respondent is notified of the complaint, the parties are free to settle a complaint at any stage in the complaint process.

 If a complaint is not settled, what happens next?

-When an investigation is complete, the investigator drafts an Investigation Report, which is provided to the parties.
-The parties are given the opportunity to make submissions based on the Investigation Report, which will be considered by the Commission members.
+When an investigation is complete, the investigator drafts an Investigation Report.
+In the Investigation Report, the investigator will include a recommendation to the Commission Members regarding the sufficiency of evidence and whether the matter should proceed to a hearing.
+The Investigation Report is provided to the parties, who are given the opportunity to make submissions in response to the Investigation Report.
+Both the Investigation Report and the parties’ submissions will be considered by the Commission Members when making their determination.

-The Commission members may dismiss the complaint, send it back for an attempt at settlement, or send it to a Board of Adjudication for a hearing.
+The Commission Members may dismiss the complaint, send it back to the parties to attempt settlement, or refer the matter to the Yukon Human Rights Panel of Adjudicators for a hearing.

-Part of the Commission’s mandate is to provide a complaints process for members of the public who feel that they have been discriminated against.
-The complaints process has a number of stages.
+Part of the Commission’s mandate is to provide a complaint process for members of the public who believe that they have been discriminated against (the “Complaint Process”).
+The Complaint Process has several stages.

 Before a Complaint is Filed